How to park and pay

 Renal and chemotherapy patients

 Please park in a designated bay in car park 2 and speak to the department you are visiting for a dedicated permit.
-If parked in the main Multi-storey Car Park, please ask the department you are visiting to notify the car parking team and provide them with your vehicle registration number to allow free exit.
+If parked in the main Multi-Storey Car Park, please ask the department you are visiting to notify the car parking team and provide them with your vehicle registration number to allow free exit.

 Basildon hospital